JohnScience/JohnScience/README.md

 I'm a down-to-earth guy who learns the arts of humble brag and setting sane expectations to be trusted but not expected to do the factually impossible [^2].

+I consider myself a pragmatist[^3] and an eccletic individual.

 <br/>

 <div align="center" width = "600" height = "300">